brazil-enem

 (E) $P(t) = 78 + 42\cos(t)$

-Q168 Curve Sketching Number of Solutions / Roots via Curve Analysis View
+Q168 Completing the square and sketching Number of Solutions / Roots via Curve Analysis View

 The Church of Saint Francis of Assisi, a modernist architectural work by Oscar Niemeyer, located at Pampulha Lake, in Belo Horizonte, has parabolic vaults.
 Figure 2 provides a front view of one of the vaults, with hypothetical measurements to simplify the calculations.